ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 python --version
 ```
 **Note**:
-- Don't try to undo python symlink step by reversing the order, otherwise the system will break & you will loose your terminal.
-If you want to unlink the symbolic link we created, type:
+- Don't try to undo python symbolic link step by reversing the order, otherwise the system will break & you will loose your terminal.
+- If you want to unlink the symbolic link we created, type:
 ```
 sudo unlink usr/bin/python3
 ```